Important Safety Information

 SUBOXONE Film can be abused in a manner similar to other opioids, legal or illicit.

-SUBOXONE Sublingual Film contains buprenorphine, an opioid that can cause physical dependence with chronic use.
+SUBOXONE Film contains buprenorphine, an opioid that can cause physical dependence with chronic use.
 Physical dependence is not the same as addiction.
-Your doctor can tell you more about the difference between physical dependence and drug addiction.
-Do not stop taking SUBOXONE Sublingual Film suddenly without talking to your doctor.
+Your healthcare provider can tell you more about the difference between physical dependence and drug addiction.
+Do not stop taking SUBOXONE Film suddenly without talking to your healthcare provider.
 You could become sick with uncomfortable withdrawal symptoms because your body has become used to this medicine.

 Death has been reported in those who are not opioid dependent.

-Your doctor may monitor liver function before and during treatment.
+Your healthcare provider may monitor liver function before and during treatment.

-Injecting SUBOXONE may cause serious withdrawal symptoms such as pain, cramps, vomiting, diarrhea, anxiety, sleep problems, and cravings.
+Injecting the SUBOXONE Film product may cause serious withdrawal symptoms such as pain, cramps, vomiting, diarrhea, anxiety, sleep problems, and cravings.

-Before taking SUBOXONE, tell your doctor if you are pregnant or plan to become pregnant.
-If you become pregnant while taking SUBOXONE, alert your doctor immediately as there may be significant risks to you and your baby; your baby may have symptoms of withdrawal at birth.
-If you are pregnant or become pregnant while taking SUBOXONE, you should report it using the contact information provided below. *
+Before taking SUBOXONE Film, tell your healthcare provider if you are pregnant or plan to become pregnant.
+If you are pregnant, tell your healthcare provider as withdrawal signs and symptoms should be monitored closely and the dose adjusted as necessary.
+If you are pregnant or become pregnant while taking SUBOXONE Film, alert your healthcare provider immediately and you should report it using the contact information provided below. *

-This is not a complete list of potential adverse events associated with SUBOXONE Sublingual Film.
-Please see full Product Information for a complete list.
+This is not a complete list of potential adverse events associated with SUBOXONE Film.
+Please see full Prescribing Information for a complete list.

-*To report negative side effects associated with taking SUBOXONE Sublingual Film, please call 1-877-782-6966.
+*To report pregnancy or side effects associated with taking SUBOXONE Film, please call 1-877-782-6966.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.